DevExpress-Examples/asp-net-web-forms-grid-show-loading-panel-during-export/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2293/)**
 <!-- run online end -->

-This example demonstrates how to display the [ASPxLoadingPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxLoadingPanel) while the Grid View data export is in progress.
+This example demonstrates how to display the [ASPxLoadingPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxLoadingPanel) while the Grid View is exporting data.

 ![Show ASPxLoadingPanel During Export](export-loading-panel.png)

 ## Implementation Details

 You can show the loading panel on the client when you start the export process.
-There are no client events that signal that the export is done and the loading panel should be hidden.
-This example illustrates how to use the [ASPxCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback) control to overcome this limitation.
+There are no client events that signal that the export is complete and the loading panel should be hidden.
+This example illustrates how to use the [ASPxCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback) control to negate this limitation.

 1. Use the callback control's [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.PerformCallback(parameter)) client event to start the export process.